Identification

 Nikola Kovačević

-The Asylum Act explicitly envisages that, in the course of the asylum procedure the specific circumstances of certain categories requiring special procedural or reception guarantees will be taken into consideration.
+The Asylum Act explicitly envisages that, in the course of the asylum procedure the specific circumstances of certain categories of applicants requiring special procedural or reception guarantees will be taken into consideration.
 This category includes minors, unaccompanied minors, persons with disabilities, elderly persons, pregnant women, single parents with minor children, victims or survivors of trafficking in human beings, severely ill persons, persons with mental disorders, and persons who were subjected to torture, rape, or other serious forms of psychological, physical or sexual violence, such as women who were victims of female genital mutilation.[1]

 Screening of vulnerability